“He who makes a beast of himself gets rid of the pain of being a man.”

 "I don't care who's on if it's not you," Andrea said.

 Leila smiled.
 "You're always so sweet.
 You're the best part of my day, you know that?
 I look forward to seeing you all week."

 Andrea bit her lip.
-She loved hearing that, but she doubted that it was true.
-Leila probably said that to everyone.
-Leila leaned in and stroked Andrea's leg, smiling that tight-lipped smile that made it seem as if she knew exactly what everyone else was thinking, always.
-"I have to finish my rounds and go back onstage soon," she said.
-"Would you like a dance?
-It would really help me unwind before I have to perform.
-It's always so much nicer when it‘s you."
+Leila probably said that to everyone, but it was still nice to hear.
+Leila Andrea's leg, smiling that tight-lipped smile that made it seem as if she knew exactly what everyone else was thinking, always.

 After the song was over they sat together for a moment, Leila stroking Andrea’s hair and leaning against her shoulder, legs draped across her lap.
 At times like this it was easy to imagine them curled up together after a long day, neither of them speaking but just enjoying each other's touch, falling asleep in one another's arms.
 Andrea felt almost happy thinking about it.